anchtun1212/master-spring/README.md

 # master-spring
-If you want to master Spring please follow this:
+To master Spring please follow this:

 1- create-beans